zendesk/sunshine-conversations-desk/README.md

 4. Configure your secret keys

-  In _sever/messages.js_ add your Smooch keyId and secret
+  Obtain your keyId and secret form Smooch, and set your SMOOCH_KEY_ID and SMOOCH_SECRET environment vars, or set them directly in _sever/messages.js_ add your Smooch keyId and secret

 5. Run it: